 Camps with costs in the middle range are pretty much what you would expect: traditional day camps that offer a lot of different activities as well as specialty camps that require less of an investment.

-So if your child is keen on going to a computer programming camp this summer, how do you manage to fit it in your budget?
+So if your child is keen on going to a coding camp this summer, how do you manage to fit it in your budget?

 Since specialized camps are so focused on a central theme, a little goes a long way.
 In other words, opt for a week or two at a specialized camp and fill the rest of the summer at a traditional camp — both your child and your wallet will be happy.